HackYourFuture/class-template/homework-handin-guide.md

 - Fork the repository.
 In the top right of the homework repository page, click on the fork button to fork it to your github.
 - Set up a remote upstream by issueing the following command: `git remote add upstream https://www.github.com/HackYourFuture/homework`

 Once done your own forked repository is what you will be working on, make sure to never push anything to the `main` branch so that you can keep updating your fork to the latest changes.

-To remind yourself there is a function in github to protect certain branches, many times the `main` branch will be protected from direct pushes as the `main` branch is what the user is working on.
+(OPTIONAL): To remind yourself there is a function in github to protect certain branches, many times the `main` branch will be protected from direct pushes as the `main` branch is what the user is working on.
 Mistakes pushed to such a branch can be disastrous.
 To protect your main branch follow the following steps:
 - Go to your forked repository.
 Something like https://www.github.com/GITHUBNAME/Homework
 - Click on `Settings`
 - In the side menu click on `Branches`